michaelklishin/neocons/README.md

 Neocons is not a young project: first released in October 2011, it is over 3 years old, with active production use from week 1.

-It now supports Neo4j 2.x release and the API is stable.
-Documentation is in good shape, too.
+It now supports Neo4j 3.x & 2.x release(s) and the API is stable.
+Documentation
+is in good shape, too.